richarddiasribeiro/Dreamy/README.md

 # Dreamy

+### Overview:
-Dreamy is a ball-rolling 3D platformer with slight RPG elements developed with Unreal Engine 4 for Android.
-Currently in early-development.
+Dreamy is a ball-rolling 3D platformer with slight RPG elements developed with Unreal Engine 4 for Android.<br />

+### Current development phase:
+pre-alpha